lupyuen/lupyuen.github.io/src/mmu.md

 NuttX will map the Virtual Addresses above to the __Physical Addresses__ from...

-The [__Page Pool__](https://github.com/lupyuen2/wip-pinephone-nuttx/blob/ox64a/boards/risc-v/jh7110/star64/scripts/ld.script#L25-L26) that we saw earlier!
+The [__Kernel Page Pool__](https://github.com/lupyuen2/wip-pinephone-nuttx/blob/ox64a/boards/risc-v/jh7110/star64/scripts/ld.script#L25-L26) that we saw earlier!
 The Pooled Pages will be dished out dynamically to Applications as they run.

 _Will Applications see the I/O Memory, Kernel RAM, Interrupt Controller?_

 Nope!
 That's the beauty of an MMU: We control _everything_ that the Application can meddle with!

+Our Application will see only the assigned __Virtual Addresses__, not the actual Physical Addresses used by the Kernel.

 Let's watch NuttX do its magic...